JLC2141/intro_to_cli/README.md

 Because you're specifying at root with the forward slash.
 So while you're trying to change directory within intro_to_cli, the command is trying to find a resources directory at root, which doesn't exist.

-List at root to confirm that:
+List at root to confirm that a resources directory does not exist:

 ```
 ls /
 ```
 ![list_root](images/list_root.png)

+> [!NOTE] <br>
+> Hypothetically, if /resources directory existed, then the above command, `cd /resources`, would work. <br>
+> But /resources != /workspaces/intro_to_cli/resources.
+These would be completely different directories.

 </details>

 <br>

-#### 2) You can traverse multiple directories at a time using the cd command.
+#### 2) You can traverse multiple directories at a time using the `cd` command.
 For example, say our current working directory is intro_to_cli and we want to navigate into the documentation directory that's located inside of the resources directory.
-We *could* perform the cd command in two consecutive steps:
+We *could* perform the `cd` command in two consecutive steps:

 ```
 cd resources